-The instructions below are provided for the benefit of disposal/ recycling personnel.
-Please include this manual when disposing of your hearing aids.
+At the benefit of disposal/recycling personnel, please remove zinc air battery from the battery compartment according to the instructions in the battery section prior to recycling.
+In addition, please include this user manual when disposing of your hearing aids.